rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 Having a top value ensures that your semilattice has a finite height, and the law state above ensures that once the dataflow state reaches top, it will no longer change (the fixpoint will be top).

+[^bottom-purpose]: The bottom value's primary purpose is as the initial dataflow
+    state.
+Each basic block's entry state is initialized to bottom before the analysis starts.

 ## Inspecting the Results of a Dataflow Analysis